kshumilov/NE591/submissions/shumilov_inlab02/README.md

 ```

 ## User Supplied function
-If the user wishes to supply their own custom function, they should edit `user_func.h` header file.
+If the user wishes to supply their own custom function, they should edit `external/user_func.cpp` header file.
 ```c++
 /**
  * \brief User defined function